numediart/speak_with_style_demo/README.md

 Demo of a synthesized utterance with different styles with controllable intensities

 ## What it is
 This demo plays samples of the result of a work on controllable expressive speech synthesis.
+This repository does not contain the model itself.

 We developed of a multi-style TTS system with the possibility to control the intensity of style categories.
 It is a modified version of [DCTTS](https://github.com/Kyubyong/dc_tts) that takes an encoding of the category at the input of the decoder.
 During training, a simple one-hot encoding is used.
 The size of the code is the number of different styles.
 At synthesis stage, we can modify the intensity of a style category by inputting other codes.